EncyclopediaRed/btcamp-87826/content/blog.md

         image: images/AdobeStock_4026930932.jpeg
       - title: 'Blog Post 4: Snipcart'
         description: >
-          What plugin(s) would help your website/business and why?
-This can be a WordPress or Ecwid or some other plugin.
-No need to purchase or install the plugin – research only.
+          What plugin would help our website and business, and why do we want it?

           ## [Click here to continue...](/blog\_04)